bahamas10/node-sshp/README.md

 Why?
 ---

 there are thousands of programs that do this, but none of them do it well.
 I wanted something simple, visual, non-assumptive, and cross-platform compatible.

-It's really simple, it takes a command to run (pass directly to `ssh`), and a list of hosts with `-f file` or passed in over stdin.
+sshp is really simple, it takes a command to run (pass directly to `ssh`), and a list of hosts with `-f file` or passed in over stdin.
 For every line of output from the remote hosts, the hostname will be prepended and printed out to the user.
-All stderr appears red, and stdout green.
-The exit code will be printed as soon as it is avaliable, green for 0, red for != 0.
-The deltas will be printed for all operations so you know how long things took.
+All stderr appears red and is written to stderr on the local machine, and stdout green to stdout.
+The exit code will be printed as soon as it is avaliable if `-e` is supplied, green for 0, red for != 0, as well as the ms deltas for all operations so you know how long things took.

-Most importantly, you can specify the maximum number of concurrent `ssh` connections to use with `-P` or `--maxjobs`.
+Most importantly, you can specify the maximum number of concurrent `ssh` connections to use with `-m` or `--maxjobs`.

 Examples
 --------